ecrotty/Audit-AVD-Program-Usage/README.md

 You can customize these mappings by modifying the `$TitleToClassMapping` hashtable in the script.

-### System Process Filtering

-The script automatically filters out common system processes to focus on relevant user activity.
-The exclusion list includes processes like:
-- svchost.exe
-- RuntimeBroker.exe
-- explorer.exe
-- And other standard Windows system processes

-You can modify the `$ExcludedProcesses` array in the script to customize this filtering.

 ## Performance Optimization

 The script implements several optimizations:
 - Caches user information to reduce Microsoft Graph API calls
-- Filters out common system processes early in the processing pipeline
+- Filters out system processes early in the processing pipeline
 - Efficiently groups and summarizes data for meaningful analysis
+- Smart filtering of relevant user applications

 ## Contributing